ekwan/PyPlate/API.md

   - Move *quantity* from *source* to *destination* container, returning copies of the objects with amounts adjusted accordingly.
   - Note that all `Substances` in the source will be transferred in proportion to their appropriate ratios.
   - *source* can be a container, a plate, or a slice of a plate.
-- create_solution(solute, concentration, solvent, quantity, name)
+- create_solution(solute, solvent, name, concentration?, quantity?, total_quantity?)
-  - Create a new container with the desired quantity and containing the desired concentration of `solute`.
+  - Create a new container with the desired solution based on given arguments.
+  - Two of concentration, quantity, total_quantity must be specified
   - Concentration can be any of "0.1 M", "0.1 m", "0.1 g/mL", "0.01 umol/10 uL", "5 %v/v", "5 %w/v", "5 %w/w"
   - If `solute` is a liquid, volumes will be calculated appropriately.
   - name is optional.
 If none is given, an appropriate name will be applied.